i000o/3-column-preview/README.md

 :grey_exclamation: Pseudo-classes `:first-child` and `:nth-child()`
 :grey_exclamation: Using the `<main>` tag to landmark
 :grey_exclamation: Use `flex-shrink` more!
-:grey_exclamation: Keep using Sass and all it has to offer - It makes life so much easier :pinkheart:
+:grey_exclamation: Keep using Sass and all it has to offer - It makes life so much easier :sparkling_heart: